dimpu/ngx-md/README.md

 <h2 id="contributors">Contributors</h2>

-The following is a list of all the people that have helped build Groceries.
+The following is a list of all the people that have helped build this project.
 Thanks for your contributions!

 [<img alt="glenngr" src="https://avatars2.githubusercontent.com/u/8955488?v=3&s=460" width="117">](https://github.com/glenngr)